 In my free time I like to dance.
 You can pretty much find me wiggling on most floors, and more often than not, my kitchen floor.
-Believe it or not, some of the rules for being a good dancer also apply to being an be an effective manager.
+Believe it or not, some of the rules for being a good dancer also apply to being an effective manager.

 Project Time vs Balcony Time

-As a manager, it’s really easy find yourself in the middle of the dance floor – or rather, in the bumping and movement of a project.
+As a manager, it’s really easy to find yourself in the middle of the dance floor — or rather, in the bumping and movement of a project.
 It’s easy to get bogged down quickly.
 The details and processes of each client project are important and critical to success.